Home | Contact Staff | Directions

 Legal Hotline - Invasion of Privacy

-CAUTION: Because the law is constantly evolving, it is important before relying upon any opinion on this Web site that you check with the hotline counsel to ascertain whether or not there has been any subsequent change or supplementation to the law since the date of the opinion.
+CAUTION: Because the law is constantly evolving, it is important before relying upon any opinion on this website that you check with the hotline counsel to ascertain whether or not there has been any subsequent change or supplementation to the law since the date of the opinion.

 Nov.
 12, 2003